 Now is the time to nominate a Young Tree Champion, Junior Ambassador.
 If successful your two junior ambassadors will have a unique opportunity to attend Senior Ambassador Masterclasses to learn how to creatively connect with trees and nature and raise awareness of your Young Tree Champion project in your school, community and across the UK network.

-Our Senior Ambassadors have been busy tackling the climate and nature crises, inspiring Young Tree Champions across the UK, learn more by visiting their new profile pages.
+Our Senior Ambassadors have been busy developing a series of exciting masterclasses to inspire Young Tree Champion Junior Ambassadors to connect with nature and tackle the climate and nature crises.
+Learn more by visiting their new profile pages.
 Also keep track of their news via their dedicated news feed.

 Read about the incredible activities our Young Tree Champion schools have been up to.